 I am a cognitive neuroscientist interested in understanding how predictions in the brain shape our perception and memory.
 To study this, I use experimental paradigms (human behavior, fMRI, EEG, and ECoG) along with deep learning computational models.

-I finished my Ph.D. at the University of Illinois at Urbana-Champaign with Diane Beck and Kara Federmeier.
+I am currently working at the Princeton Neuroscience Institute in the computational memory laboratory with Ken Norman, and in collaboration with Uri Hasson.
+I completed my Ph.D. at the University of Illinois at Urbana-Champaign with Diane Beck and Kara Federmeier, and in collaboration with Fei-Fei Li.
 My research focused on the influence of semantics on the visual processing of natural scenes.

 Just Released!
 Bayesian Surprise Predicts Human Event Segmentation in Story Listening